← Back to journal

 Notice where you hold tension.
 Jaw, shoulders, lower back.
 These are your body's stress signatures.

-If you wake up with a clenched jaw or tight shoulders, that is not just muscle tightness.
-That is your nervous system telling you something.
-Addressing it with massage or stretching alone will not fix the cause.
+If you wake with a clenched jaw or tight shoulders, that is not only muscle tightness.
+It is your nervous system telling you something.
+Stretching or massage can ease the symptom, but they will not touch the cause if the cause is the way you are living.